Radexman/github-finder/README.md

 # **Github Finder**

-This app allows users to browse through Github members, search them and check their details.
-This project utilizes Github API to get all the requiered by user querries.
+GitHub Finder is a web application that enables users to browse through GitHub users, check their names, locations, and bios.
+Users can also click on their external profiles to explore further and view their list of latest repositories that they have been working on recently.

+## **Features**
+Browse GitHub users
+View user information such as name, location, and bio Explore external profiles
+Check a user's list of latest repositories
-## **Tech Stack**
+## **Technologies Used**

-- React
+React framework
-- Tailwind CSS
-- Daisyui
-- Vite
+Tailwind CSS framework with Daisy UI component library Vite modern package bundler

 ### **How To Use**